Factors influencing moving costs from St. George to Gainesvilletoggle

 When is the best time to move from St. George to Gainesville?

-The best time to move from St. George to Gainesville is during the transitional seasons of spring or fall, considering the summer highs of 92ºF and the winter lows of 41ºF in Gainesville.
+The best time to move from St. George to Gainesville is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in St. George.

 When is the cheapest time to move from St. George to Gainesville?